Launch Housing

 Launch Housing is a secular Melbourne-based community organisation that delivers homelessness services and housing supports to disadvantaged Victorians.

-The organisation formed from the merger of Hanover Welfare Services and HomeGround Services, on 1 July 2015.
+The organisation formed from the merger of Hanover Welfare Services and HomeGround Services on 1 July 2015.
 Like its predecessors, Launch Housing provides housing and support, as well as advocates for social policy change, advocacy, research and innovation.

 History

 Hanover

 Hanover was founded in 1964 as one of the first specialist homeless support agencies in Melbourne.
 The name was taken from Hanover Street in Fitzroy, where the organisation was first based.
 Hanover’s founders were clear that it was to be an agency different from other homelessness service providers.
 It was to be an organisation driven by evidence and one which recognised its clients as active citizens, with dignity, aspirations, talents and strengths.
 It was also to be an agency which led change.

 Reflecting the social and policy movements under which it was formed, Hanover was established with no structural links to governments, churches or institutions and incorporated as a non-profit company managed by a board of directors.
 Initially its primary focus was support for homeless men in the inner city.
-Over the past 45 years this scope has broadened significantly and our work now covers Victorians of all ages and life stages.
+Over the past 45 years this scope has broadened significantly.